GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 This is what motivated enhancement of the model using other normalization schemes.
 As explained in @sec:ssl:multi_source:experiments:normalization:background, #acr("LN") does not encompass this behavioral distinction between training and evaluation.
-@table:ssl:multi_source:experiments:norm_comparison compares the final performance of the different normalization approaches.
+@table:ssl:multi_source:experiments:normalization also compares the final performance of the layer normalization strategy.
-All models are evaluated on the same test dataset.

-#include "figures/table_norm_comparison.typ"

 Overall, #acr("LN") and #acr("BN") offer comparable performance.
-However, the model trained with #acr("LN") behave very consistently when used in evaluation.
+However, the model trained with #acr("LN") behaves very consistently when used in evaluation.
 For those reasons, we have preferred this approach over the original one.

-==== Impact of context length
+==== Exploring how context length matters

 The choice of the signal duration used for training the localizer has some importance.
 A tradeoff needs to be made between the reactivity of the system and detection performance.